 Dr. Sampson says that treatment of a sports hernia often includes rest, using an ice pack on the area for 20 to 30 minutes three to four times a day and taking anti-inflammatory medications.
 If pain persists, surgery is often the next step in treatment.
 During surgery, the lower abdominal muscles and connective tissues are released and reattached.
 Some hip muscles are also loosened during this process as well.

-Although men statistically get sports hernias more often than women, Dr. Sampson recommends that all athletes, regardless of their sport, practice exercises targeted at prevention of the condition.
+Although men statistically get sports hernias more often than women, Dr. Sampson recommends that all athletes, regardless of their sport, practice exercises targeted at prevention of the condition as well as other sports injuries.
 Individuals at risk should include exercises that increase flexibility and strengthen the muscles in and around the pelvic area in their daily exercise routine.